Contact the Board

 Connie is a retired partner and managing director of Goldman, Sachs & Co., where she was named the first woman sales and trading partner in the firm’s history during her 20-year career.
-She is a trustee of Equity Residential Investments and The Northwestern Mutual Life Insurance Company.
-She serves on the Board of Overseers of the Wharton School in Philadelphia, Pennsylvania, and the Interfaith Youth Council in Chicago, Illinois.
+She is a trustee of Equity Residential Investments and serves on the Board of Overseers of the Wharton School in Philadelphia, Pennsylvania.

 Connie is currently a director and the immediate past chairman of the board of NorthShore University HealthSystem in Evanston, Illinois, the first woman to have held this position.
 She is a past chair of the Committee of 200, the organization of leading women entrepreneurs and corporate business executives in the U.S. She is also the author of The Old Girls Network: Insider Advice for Women Building Businesses in a Man’s World (Basic Books 2003), a primer on how to start a business.